duyvu997/profile-service/README.md

-# RENTHOUSE - House Microservices
+# RENTHOUSE - Profile Microservices

 This repository contains the implementation of a microservice to provide house management function to RENTHOUSE including: get houses, get house detail,...
 This base around and AWS serverless architecture with the following important technologies: